-All students will receive locker assignments during the first day of school.
+Lockers are available upon request.
 Since lockers are for the safety and convenience of students, it is important to keep your locker locked.
 (After the door is closed, spin the dial.)
 KEEP THE LOCK COMBINATION PRIVATE AND USE ONLY YOUR ASSIGNED LOCKER.
-STUDENTS

-ARE NOT PERMITTED TO MAKE UNAUTHORIZED MOVES INTO ANOTHER STUDENT'S LOCKER.
-There will be a \$5.00 service fee for changing locker combinations.
+STUDENTS ARE NOT PERMITTED TO MAKE UNAUTHORIZED MOVES INTO ANOTHER STUDENT'S LOCKER.
 All students should inspect their lockers at the beginning of the school year for any damage or cleaning that might be needed.
 Report any trouble with your locker to the appropriate class house.
-Defacing of lockers is not permitted.
+Defacing lockers is not permitted.
 Students will be assessed a monetary fine, to be determined by school personnel, if lockers are found to be damaged or defaced in any way.
 Routine locker inspections may be conducted.
 Each student has the responsibility to clean out and remove locker contents at the end of the school year.
 The locker and its contents are subject to search by school officials especially if there is reason to suspect that unauthorized materials (e.g., drugs, alcohol, stolen property, etc.) are being housed in the locker.
 Since the school cannot assume liability for any lost or stolen property, students are cautioned to keep their possessions under lock at all times.
 Students are discouraged from bringing valuables and large sums of money to school.